Welcome to my page and thank you for taking an interest in our school counseling program.

 I see students for many different reasons.
 Some of the reasons are related to family changes/issues or any traumatic event such as a divorce, the death of a loved one, a recent move, or even a natural disaster.
 I help students work through other issues that adults sometimes do not think about or do not consider to be problems such as social skills, finding motivation, body changes, hygiene, identity issues, and anything else that may come up.

 Please feel free to contact me if you think individual or small group counseling would be beneficial.
-All forms of communication are kept confidential, and I will not call a student out of a class directly unless he or she is okay with this.
-Some students do not mind who knows if they come to see me because they understand that people come to me to share good things too.
-Hearing something positive is great, but my point is that the content of a meeting isn’t the business of any other student or the teachers.
-What a student says in my office stays in my office unless the student is being harmed, unless the student wants to hurt someone else, or unless he or she wants to harm himself/herself.
-If someone is at risk of being harmed, students shouldn’t want to keep this information to themselves.
-In a case like this, I would only notify those who had the legal right to know and could help.
+All forms of communication are kept confidential.
+What a student says in my office stays in my office unless the student is being harmed, the student is hurting or plans to hurt someone else, or if he or she is harming or planning to harm himself/herself.
+If someone is at risk of being harmed, students shouldn’t keep this information to themselves.
+In a case like this, I would only notify those who had the legal right to know and help.

 Bullying and Peer Pressure